 Ease of use

-Krystal’s cloud-based shared hosting plans come with an industry-standard cPanel (which is always good news), a one-click installer with a myriad of available apps (WordPress, Joomla, Drupal, and many more), and a drag-and-drop builder.
+Krystal’s cloud-based shared hosting plans come with the industry-standard cPanel (which is always good news), a one-click installer with a myriad of available apps (WordPress, Joomla, Drupal, and many more), and a drag-and-drop builder.
 With all these tools you’ll be able to create a compelling site without writing a single line of code.

 Speed and experience